The Cartwright Family Tree is mostly accurate with more than one source backing

 Thomas Cartwright was another elder brother of Ralph, and therefore the uncle of his namesake Thomas.
 I discovered him from reading Ralph's will where he remembers the 3 youngest daughters of his late brother the Rev. Thomas Cartwright.
 Not being sure of Ralph's own ancestry, other than his brother John (father of his nephew Thomas) the aforesaid Thomas came as a very welcome addition to my research.

 Thomas decided that the Church was his calling, and was licensed by the Cheshire Classis on 26th November, 1711.
 He was best known for his incumbency at Long Buckby United Reformed Church where he ministered from 1720 to 1744.
+An ordination by him on November 23, 1721, drew the following praise —"Mr. Cartwright, of Buckby, began with prayer, and prayed well."
 The inscription on his gravestone in the Buckby Parish Churchyard tells us the respect and affection he was held in.
 Fortunately, a historian made a copy of the inscription before it was worn away by age and weather.

 Thomas was the nephew of Ralph Cartwright, and in his case, much more is known than is not known.
 He was definitely born in 1727, and almost certainly the son of Joannis (John) Cartwright ( Ralph's brother ) and Mary ( Mariae) Sandbach.
 If so, Thomas was christened at Astbury on October 12.
 His father's year of birth is uncertain, but there is enough evidence (see Ralph's section above) to consider him to be the John buried at Astbury in 1756.
 Details of his mother, Mary, however, are even more difficult to be sure of.
 If she is the Mary, together with her husband John, in the grave alongside the main Cartwright tomb, then she is the daughter of Joseph Sandbach of Eaton according to the inscription there.
 It goes on to say that she departed this life January 25th 1728.
 The only Mary Sandbach I have found with Joseph given as father is a Mary christened 07 April 1711 at Weaverham, but who was living at Eaton at the time of the marriage.
 It makes her only 16 when she gave birth to Thomas.
 A very sad loss for Thomas and his father. (see John's section above)